recursos-bitcoin/recursos-bitcoin.github.io/index.md

 refer to the literature listed at the [Satoshi Nakamoto Institute][sni] and the selection of articles read by [Bitcoin Audible][guy-episodes].

-One of the best articles to read if you are new to Bitcoin is [The Bullish Case for Bitcoin][bullish-case], which outlines why there are very good reasons to be optimistic about Bitcoin's future.
+One of the best articles to read if you are new to Bitcoin is [La Tesis Alcista de Bitcoin][bullish-case], which outlines why there are very good reasons to be optimistic about Bitcoin's future.

 {% include articles_starred.html %}